The characters of Super Robot Monkey Team Hyperforce Go!.

 - "What Do They Fear?"
 Episode: While it's unknown what he was afraid of prior to his rebirth, in "Night of Fear" his worst fear is revealed to be losing control of his robotic body.

 - However, the episode also had Mandarin saying that Antuari's worst fears have come to past, that of "his will no longer being his own."
-As such, it implies that Antauri's fear of losing control of his robotic body is actually just a new form of Antauri's original fear of not being in control of himself.
+As such, it implies that Antauri's fear of losing control of his robotic body is actually just an extension of Antauri's original fear, which appears to be not being in control of himself or being corrupted.

 - Wolverine Claws: Giant monkey claws made of energy no less.